I dedicate this first recipe post (FINALLY!!!) to my wonderful mom.

 - I find it most efficient to make this recipe when I am already doing other cooking.
 There is a good amount of down time and it’s ideal to be in the kitchen to keep an eye on your shallots while they’re heating up.

-2. Place your chopped shallots in your shallow pan on the stove, and spread them out to make an even layer.
-Pour olive oil and/or grapeseed oil* into your pan - enough to just cover your shallots.
+2. Place the chopped shallots in a shallow pan on the stove, and spread them out to make an even layer.
+Pour olive oil and/or grapeseed oil* into the pan - enough to just cover the shallots.
 This will vary depending on the size of your pan, but should be close to a cup of oil.

 *Note about the oils: I am trained (thanks to my dad) to use grapeseed oil for cooking, as it has a higher smoke point than olive oil (more info here).
 Grapeseed oil’s mild flavor is good for dressings, and I usually throw in some olive oil for flavor at the end.
 But if I don't have grapeseed oil, I make this recipe using only olive oil and it works perfectly well.